lanacvijic-bfh/surgibot-website/README.md

 You can access the platform on the following URL: https://surgibot-website.vercel.app

-SurgiBot is a training platform that enables surgical residents to practice **informed consent discussions** with **virtual patients** in an online and safe environment.
-The goal is to prepare residents for interactions with vulnerable patients in real-life settings so they can explain surgical procedures, alternative treatment options, risks and benefits and patients' rights in a clear and understandable way, while also learning to recognize different backgrounds and needs patients may have.
+SurgiBot is a training platform that helps surgical residents to practice **informed consent discussions** with **virtual patients** in an online and safe environment.
+The goal is to prepare surgical residents for interactions with vulnerable patients in real-life settings so that they can explain surgical procedures, alternative treatment options, risks and benefits and patients' rights in a clear and understandable way, while also learning to recognize different backgrounds and needs that patients have.

 ---

-## Table of contents
+## 📚 Table of contents
 - [Learning outcomes](#learning-outcomes)
 - [Modules](#modules)
 - [Evidence base & co-creation](#evidence-base--co-creation)